 2013-2014 Legislative Session - Who is Required to Register

-Wisconsin law requires your organization to register with the Wisconsin Government Accountability Board if your organization employs an individual:
+Wisconsin law requires your organization to register with the Wisconsin Government Accountability Board if your organization employs at least one individual:

 - communicates with state officials